Dark Chocolate Peanut Butter-Stuffed Peanut Butter Cookie Cups

 And who can say no to peanut butter and chocolate and warm cookies.
 I can’t.

-3/4 cup Skippy Roasted Honey Nut Creamy Peanut Butter (plain creamy peanut butter may be substituted)
+- 3/4 cup Skippy Roasted Honey Nut Creamy Peanut Butter

 - Place jar of Skippy Natural Dark Chocolate Peanut Butter Spread in the freezer to chill for at least 2 hours, or overnight.